ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/armv7r-none-eabihf.rst

-The ``armv7r-none-eabihf`` Ferrocene target provides support for bare-metal ARMv7-R processors with the ARM ISA, using the *hard-float ABI* with a double precision FPU.
-This includes the Arm Cortex-R4F, Cortex-R5, Cortex-R7 and Cortex-R8.
+The ``armv7r-none-eabihf`` Ferrocene target provides support for bare-metal ARMv7-R processors with the ARM ISA, using the *hard-float ABI* with a double-precision capable FPU.
+This includes the Arm Cortex-R4, Cortex-R5, Cortex-R7 and Cortex-R8 with FPU architecture VFPv3-D16.

 On this target, functions accepting ``f32`` or ``f64`` will have those arguments passed via FPU registers.
 For more information on the